kmmukut/RingDetection/README.md

 rdkit is required for the chemical representations.
 Conda is required to install rdkit.

 # WorkFlow
-1. install conda : \n
+1. install conda :

 https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

-2. create a virtual environment using the Makefile:\n make
+2. create a virtual environment using the Makefile:

+make

-3. activate the virtual environment:\n
+3. activate the virtual environment:

 conda activate ./ring

-4. run the code: \n
+4. run the code:

 python ring.py